ssamot/t5arc/docs/notes_on_object_detection_logic.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Requirements for objectness**

-#.
 A task appropriate object exists as a group of pixels only as far as this group is same/similar to another group of pixels in the same or another picture.
-#.
-Hello

 The whole point of being shown three or four examples per task is to first use the similarities